Foreign Reporting Requirements

 USSGL Contact Link

-Direct inquiries concerning foreign grants, loans, and contingent liabilities to:
+Direct inquiries concerning loans, credit, and contingent liabilities involving foreigners to:

 Office of International Affairs